By Matthias Lippert, VP Customer Services, Basware

 customer experience approach.

-customers simplify their operations, yet we realised that we had
+help our customers simplify their operations, yet we realised that

-inadvertently built in unwanted complexity and inflexibility into
+we had inadvertently built in unwanted complexity and inflexibility

 We were using multiple legacy